Apatosaurus: Physiology

 On this basis, its respiratory system would likely have been parabronchi, with multiple pulmonary air sacs as in avian lungs, and a flow-through lung.
 An avian respiratory system would need a lung volume of about 600 L compared with a mammalian requirement of 2,950 L, which would exceed the space available.
 The overall thoracic volume of Apatosaurus has been estimated at 1,700 L, allowing for a 500 L, four-chambered heart and a 900 L lung capacity.
 That would allow about 300 L for the necessary tissue.
 Evidence for the avian system in Apatosaurus and other sauropods is also present in the pneumaticity of the vertebrae.
 Though this plays a role in reducing the weight of the animal, Wedel (2003) states they are also likely connected to air sacs, as in birds.

 James Spotila et al. (1991) concludes that the large body size of sauropods would have made them unable to maintain high metabolic rates because they would not have been able to release enough heat.
 They assumed sauropods had a reptilian respiratory system.
 Wedel says that an avian system would have allowed it to dump more heat.
 Some scientists state that the heart would have had trouble sustaining sufficient blood pressure to oxygenate the brain.
 Others suggest that the near-horizontal posture of the head and neck would have eliminated the problem of supplying blood to the brain because it would not have been elevated.

-James Farlow (1987) calculates that an Apatosaurus-sized dinosaur about 35 t would have possessed 5.7 t of fermentation contents.
+James Farlow (1987) calculates that an Apatosaurus-sized dinosaur about 35 t would have possessed 5.7 t of fermentation contents, though he cautions that the regression equation being used is based on living mammals which are much smaller and physiologically different.
 Assuming Apatosaurus had an avian respiratory system and a reptilian resting-metabolism, Frank Paladino et al. (1997) estimate the animal would have needed to consume only about 262 L of water per day.